Inori/GPCS4/Doc/CodeStyle.md

 5. Add brace to `if`, `while` statement even if it has only one line of code followed.

 6. Do not use magic numbers directly, give it a meaningful name.

+7. Local variables should be initialized when defined.

 ## Rules recommended: